shubhaminnani/multisurv/README.md

 <br /><br />

-> __Usability note:__ This is experimental work, not a directly usable software library.
+> __Usability note:__ This is experimental work, not a directly usable software library .
 The code was developed in the context of an academic research project, highly exploratory and iterative in nature.
 It is published here in the spirit of open science and reproducibility values.